ROTOR

 ROTOR was an elaborate air defence radar system built by the British Government in the early 1950s to counter possible attack by Soviet bombers.
 To get it operational as quickly as possible, it was initially made up primarily of WWII-era systems, notably the original Chain Home radars for the early warning role, and the AMES Type 7 for plotting and interception control.
 Data from these stations was sent to a network of control stations, mostly built underground, using an extensive telephone and telex network.
+A similar expedient system in the United States was the Lashup Radar Network.